 It’s also been a chance for me to discover Coalbanks Porter from Coulee Brew Co. in Lethbridge.
 Coulee’s opening, and a few others in southern Alberta, coincided with the time I started working in Edmonton, so I have to admit breweries from that part of the province haven’t caught my attention maybe as much as they should.

 That appears to be my loss, at least as far as Coalbanks Porter is concerned.
-It won gold in its category at the 2018 Canadian Brewing Awards — and as much as competition results aren’t the be-all and end-all (which would make an interesting blog piece in its own right), earning some hardware at a reputable competition overseen by knowledgeable judges is a reasonable indicator of quality.
+It won gold in its category at the 2018 Canadian Brewing Awards — and as much as competition results aren’t the be-all and end-all (which would make an interesting article in its own right), earning some hardware at a reputable competition overseen by knowledgeable judges is a reasonable indicator of quality.

 Coalbanks pours a nearly opaque dark brown, with a thin head and a cocoa-like aroma with a coffee undertone.
 The flavour follows the same general combination, but there’s a bit more complexity on the palate than on the nose.
 Coalbanks is sweet at first, but not cloyingly so.
 It’s more like semi-sweet chocolate.
 The dark malts bring some roastiness with them, too — but it’s moderate, like a lightly-sugared coffee with some milk.
 The carbonation is low and Coalbanks is smooth going down.